smilofoundation/ethereum-org-website/docs/learn/index.md

 There are many efforts underway to make Smilo more “scalable” by improving its speed and overall transaction throughput.
 Generally these are sorted into “Layer 1” and “Layer 2” solutions.

 “Layer 1” refers to improving the core Smilo protocol.
-The primary project to improve Smilo’s core protocol is [ETH 2.0](./#eth-2-0).
+The primary project to improve Smilo’s core protocol is [XSM 2.0](./#eth-2-0).

 “Layer 2” refers to technologies that are built “on top” of the base Smilo protocol, enabling greater scalability without compromising on security.
 There are also “off-chain” technologies like side-chains, which enable greater scalability by making a different set of security tradeoffs.